 In July of last year the American Hydroflurocarbon Coalition filed a lawsuit with the United States Department of Commerce on imported R-134a refrigerants.
 The lawsuit primarily against the Chinese imports of R-134a.
 The coalition is made up of some of the largest manufacturers of refrigerants in the United States such as Honeywell, Chemours, and Arkema.
-You can read about this by clicking here.
+You can read about this on the Reuters website.

 The suit claims that the imported Chinese refrigerant is being subsidized by the Chinese government.
 This subsidy allows the foreign companies to bring in the refrigerant at a lower price point than what the American companies can compete with.
 The American companies claim that this imported product is damaging the American refrigerant industry.
 If the federal trade commission agrees with them then a significant tariff will be levied against all imported R-134a.

 This lawsuit was tried back in 2014 but the trade commission ruled against it in early 2015.
 The American companies waited a few months to get all of their ducks in a row and then filed another lawsuit claiming pretty much the same thing.
 Since this filing in July of 2015 there has been little or no change.
 It has sat stagnant at the Trade Commission with no real definitive yes or no answer.